LockTar/AzureAdApplicationRotator/README.md

     Write-Information "Add a placeholder secret so we can rotate keys for a specific application"
     $tags = @{ApplicationObjectId = "PASTE OBJECTID (NOT APPLICATIONID) OF YOUR APPLICATION THAT NEEDS ROTATION HERE"}
-    $secretValue = ConvertTo-SecureString -String 'Foo' -AsPlainText -Force Set-AzureKeyVaultSecret -VaultName $keyVaultName -Name 'YOUR SECRET NAME THAT YOU USE IN YOUR CODE OF YOUR BUSINESS APPLICATION' -SecretValue $secretValue -Tag $tags
+    $secretValue = ConvertTo-SecureString -String 'Foo' -AsPlainText -Force Set-AzKeyVaultSecret -VaultName $keyVaultName -Name 'YOUR SECRET NAME THAT YOU USE IN YOUR CODE OF YOUR BUSINESS APPLICATION' -SecretValue $secretValue -Tag $tags
     ```
     You can add multiple secrets in your KeyVault for multiple applications.
 15. Use the 'Set Azure AD Application Key Rotator' task after the Key Vault and the placeholder secret creation task in your Release Pipeline.